What Color is Your Privlege?

 by F. I. Goldhaber

-Growing up Jewish in the American South and What Racism? appear in 11/9: The Fall of American Democracy, presenting diverse voices of those most affected by the 2016 U.S. presidential election results.
-RAINN and ACLU will receive a 50/50 split of the book's profits.
+Growing up Jewish in the American South and What Racism? appeared in 11/9: The Fall of American Democracy, which presented diverse voices of those most affected by the 2016 U.S. presidential election results.
+Read them in What Color is Your Privilege?.

 by F. I. Goldhaber